BrenPatF/Sandbox/README.md

 [net_brightkite]
 SQL> @main_brightkite
+This is a fairly large example, the "Friendship network of Brightkite users", having 58,228 nodes and 214,078 links taken from: https://snap.stanford.edu/data/loc-brightkite.html.
+The analysis SQL ran in around 38 seconds at summary level on my laptop, and 85 seconds at detail level with 214,625 lines spooled.

 ## API
 ### View links_v
 The pipelined function reads the network configuration by means of a view representing all the links in the network.
-The view must be created with three fields:
+The view must be created with three character fields, up to 100 characters long:
 - link_id
 - node_id_fr
 - node_id_to